Florida Bobcats: Sacramento Attack (1992)

 The Sacramento Attack was an Arena Football League team that competed under that name in the 1992 AFL season only.
-They played at ARCO Arena (now Sleep Train Arena) for that season.
+They played at ARCO Arena (later Sleep Train Arena) for that season.
 The team was originally supposed to play in Los Angeles as the Los Angeles Wings, but the franchise never came into existence in Los Angeles, and moved to Sacramento, California as the Attack.

 Miami Hooters (1993–1995)

 After their inaugural season, the team relocated to Miami, Florida.
 They took the name Miami Hooters in an unusual marketing arrangement with the Florida-based restaurant chain Hooters, which was ordinarily more noted for its buxom waitresses than feats of athletic prowess.
 Naturally, the team adopted the restaurant's owlish logo and trademark colors as its own for three years, until this unusual arrangement terminated after the completion of the 1995 season.
 Desirous of staying in the general South Florida area, the team relocated to West Palm Beach as the Florida Bobcats.
-Subsequent linking of team names with products was to occur, notably the AFL's own New Jersey Red Dogs and the Toronto Phantoms (named for Phantom Industries, a manufacturer of women's hosiery), and the Detroit Neon of the Continental Indoor Soccer League.
+Subsequent linking of team names with products was to occur, notably the AFL's own New Jersey Red Dogs (named for a Miller-owned beer brand), the Toronto Phantoms (named for Phantom Industries, a manufacturer of women's hosiery), the Los Angeles Kiss (named for the band KISS, which owned the team) and the Detroit Neon of the Continental Indoor Soccer League.
 Originally the team was to be named the Miami Toros or Miami Bulls, with a similar logo for each name having been created.